 Stephen HsuSan Francisco, California, United States

-As a Senior Product Manager for Salesforce.com, one of the most successful software companies in the world, I have the opportunity to help companies like Burberry, Home Depot, Virgin and GE innovate in the quickly changing landscape of software and social media.
+As a Senior Product Manager for Salesforce.com, one of the most successful software companies in the world, I had the opportunity to help companies like Burberry, Home Depot, Virgin and GE innovate in the quickly changing landscape of software and social media.